 The thick leather jacket provides a layer of protection against sword cuts.
 The skirts of his coat are cut to fit over a horse.
+The ball-shaped handle was easy to hold and could be used as a club after the weapon was discharged.
 The ring on the handle was used to attach the weapon to the saddle, so that the rider did not lose the carbine if he let go of it.

-How to Move Heavy Artillery

-Hitch the horses to the back of the cannon: it is dragged with the muzzle facing backwards.
+5 How to Move Heavy Artillery Hitch the horses to the back of the cannon: it is dragged with the muzzle facing backwards.
 You would have to turn around and unhitch the horses - best to avoid narrow roads!

-Horses to the Rescue

-The red cross is an international symbol for medical care.

-The ride was:

-- more bumpy, with jerks when horses started up and stopped

-- slower to get medical help

-- more uncomfortable for the wounded man

-A Horsewoman's Seat

-She rides side-saddle: sitting a little to the left, with her right leg around the curved prong on the front of the saddle - not very comfortable.

-Horse-Drawn Vehicles

-A carriage in India Sleighs in Canada

-Find All the Cavalry Soldiers

-There are two cavalry soldiers standing side-by-side (fourth and fifth from the left side of the picture) - a hussar and a dragoon

-10 A Bird's Eye View

-No

-11 Horses Moved Field Guns As far back as 'The Irish Wars' panel
+Wear and Tear He probably dismounted to remove a stone from the horse's hoof.
+Stones can bruise the tissue under the hoof and cause the horse to go lame.
+Horses to the Rescue The red cross is an international symbol for medical care.
+The ride was: - more bumpy, with jerks when horses started up and stopped - slower to get medical help - · more uncomfortable for the wounded man A Horsewoman's Seat She rides side-saddle: sitting a little to the left, with her right leg around the curved prong on the front of the saddle - not very comfortable.
+9 Horse-Drawn Vehicles A carriage in India Sleighs in Canada 10 Find All the Cavalry Soldiers There are two cavalry soldiers standing side-by-side (fourth and fifth from the left side of the picture) - a hussar and a dragoon 11 A Bird's Eye View No 12 Horses Moved Field Guns As far back as 'The Irish Wars' panel

-Lieutenant-colonel
+13 Infantry Horses Lieutenant-colonel

 What They Faced

 Machines guns killed the horses before they could get close enough for the cavalry to harm the enemy.
 Barbed wire stopped the horses from moving freely over the landscape.

 Ceremonial Horses

-Special parades and events In 1932 for the Eucharistic Congress (an international Catholic celebration)
+In 1932 for the Eucharistic Congress (an international Catholic celebration)

-Tanks and Carriers
+Tanks and Carriers 16

 UN Panhard M3 VTT Armoured Personnel Carrier - 90 hp Landsverk L60 Light Tank -150 / 160 hp Ford Mark VI Armoured Car - 85 hp Universal Carrier - 85 hp